urbit/urbit.org-reloaded/content/using/id/overview.md

 Some argue that blockchain is only good for money.
 This is myopic and is generally based on the experience that its most valuable application so far has been money.
-However, blockchain is a cryptographic primitive to do what was previously impossible: prove that one message was signed before another without a central party.
+The deeper problem that the blockchain cryptographic primitive allows one to solve a previously impossible task: prove that one message was signed before another without a central party.
 Blockchain was discovered by someone trying to create digital money, and he needed that primitive, but that doesn't mean that's all it's good for.

 Thus, we store our PKI data on a blockchain for our second kind of name:
 [planets](/docs/glossary/planet).
 A planet is a 32-bit address which has key information stored on the